-Kenya, EU ink 'historic' trade deal
+Kenya, EU Ink 'Historic' Trade Deal

 The EU has taken steps to counter China's Belt and Road programme, announcing in February it would increase investments in Kenya by hundreds of millions of dollars through its own Global Gateway initiative.

-The Kenya deal is the culmination of trade talks between the EU and the regional East African Community (EAC) that started roughly a decade ago.
+The new trade deal with Europe is the culmination of trade talks between the EU and the regional East African Community (EAC) that started roughly a decade ago.

 "This agreement leaves the door wide open for our EAC partners to join so that together as a region we can benefit," Ruto said.